Chart Color Schemes

 Infrastructure

-Beaconsfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Beaconsfield has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 15 projects that are likely to impact the area.
-Notable projects include Arena Berwick (Stage 3 Expansion), Beaconsfield Primary School Modernisation, Beaconsfield Plaza Redevelopment, and Kaduna Park Estate.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely to impact the area.
+Key projects include Arena Berwick (Stage 3 Expansion), Beaconsfield Primary School Modernisation, Beaconsfield Plaza Redevelopment, and Kaduna Park Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.